-Matthew Clarke joined Derby County on a season-long loan deal from Premier League side Brighton & Hove Albion in the summer of 2019.
+Defender Matthew Clarke agreed to spend a second successive campaign at Derby County on a season-long loan deal from Premier League side Brighton & Hove Albion in the lead-up to the 2020/21 campaign.

 Clarke began his career with Ipswich Town and came through the youth ranks at Portman Road.
 He made his professional debut in August 2014, in the EFL Cup against Crawley Town, before signing his first professional contract a month later.